 After exhausting all other options, you should consider filing a lawsuit against the truck driver responsible for causing your crash.
 Doing so allows you to recover monetary compensation from the person most likely to be able to pay you back.

-A qualified truck accident lawyer in Tampa will work hard to ensure that you receive fair treatment throughout the process.
+A qualified truck accident lawyer in Tampa will work hard to ensure you receive fair treatment.
 We will table indisputable evidence, argue your best interests, and fight for every penny you deserve.

 Who Could Be Liable for My Semi-Truck Accident in Tampa?